ItsDanik/rfidisk/README.md

 - Screw the two boards on the 3D Printed PCB Support Piece using 8x 4mm screws.
 - Screw the whole PCB Support to the roof of the case using 4x 4mm screws.
 - Screw the bottom 3D Printed part to the bottom of the shell using 4x 6mm screws.
+- Stick the four rubber feet to the bottom of the case.
 - Connect the device to the PC, using a USB type-B to type-A cable.

 ### RFIDisk Floppies